7 Tips on How to Kick the Habit of Indecisiveness

 Can you relate to me on this one?
 Do you believe you lack the ability to make decisions?
 Do you find yourself asking other people, “What should I do?”
-“Where should we go to dinner?”
 “What’s the best decision?”
 If you’re in a position of having to make a choice in a situation, do you go around asking things like, “What would you do?”
-Do you poll your smartest friends, family members, and colleagues to help you make the final decision?
+Do you poll your smartest friends, family members and colleagues to help you make the final decision?

 Reasons You May Have a Hard Time Making Decisions

 People usually struggle to make choices because they don’t believe in their ability to think for themselves; they believe other people are more capable of making the “right” choice for them.
 When this is the case, they pawn off small and major decisions to others so they can feel more confident in their decisions.
 The problem with this is that it gives other people control.
 If you hand over the responsibility of choosing to other people, you let them take over your choices and actions, which you should be taking on yourself.
 Instead, you should learn to trust in yourself and your ability to make the best choices for you.
 No one else can make the right choices for you; it’s something you must do for yourself.